Melmer/generator-phonegap-backbone-amd/README.md

-# generator-phonegap
+# generator-phonegap-backbone-amd

+## in progress

-Yeoman generator for an automated PhoneGap project and build.
+Yeoman generator for an automated PhoneGap project with a Backbone.js AMD structure and build.
 Uses [grunt-phonegap](https://npmjs.org/package/grunt-phonegap) to automate platform builds and performs basic optimization tasks relevant for phonegap projects.

 ## Installation